yash04747/docs/docs/configuration/objects/section.md

 #### Updating an existing section

-If you wish, you can change the default behavior and replace an existing section by passing a new section array with a same section_id, and then passing true for the replace variable.
-All data between the two sections will be merged.
-IE, you can only update values this way.
+If you wish, you can change the default behavior and replace an existing section by passing a new section array with a same section_id, and then passing true for the replacement variable.
+All data between the two sections will be merged. i.e., you can only update values this way.
 If you wish to remove values, you will need to use remove_section outlined below.

 ```php